kirillsaidov/vita/README.md

 # Vita

-A custom C library for memory management, string manipulation and more.
+A custom C library for quick prototyping with simple data structures, string manipulation, file and path handling and more!

 ### Motivation
 coming soon...